Tokyo Jogakkan College: History

-Students graduating from TJKC receive a bachelor's degree in International Liberal Arts.
+Students graduating from TJKC received a bachelor's degree in International Liberal Arts.

-In May 2012 it was announced that the university would stop recruiting new students from spring 2013, and would close down permanently after the last of the current students graduate in March 2016.
+In May 2012 it was announced that the university would stop recruiting new students from spring 2013 and would close down permanently after the last of the current students graduate in March 2016.
 The declining birth rate in Japan and intense competition from other universities were both cited as reasons for the school's closure.